KSP-KOS/KOS/doc/source/structures/vessels/part.rst

 .. method:: Part:PARTSTITLEDPATTERN(titlePattern)

-    :parameter titlePattern: (:struct:`String`) Patern of the title of the parts
+    :parameter titlePattern: (:struct:`String`) Pattern of the title of the parts
     :return: :struct:`List` of :struct:`Part` objects

     Same as :meth:`Vessel:PARTSTITLEDPATTERN(titlePattern)` except that this version